vnali/craft-asset-indexes-extra-docs/README.md

 - Limit access to volumes on asset indexes utility.

 ## Generate elements and items (entries, products, and digital products) from assets on running asset indexes utility.
-You can create extra options for asset indexes utility.
+- You can create extra options for asset indexes utility.
-After an asset is created by the asset indexes utility, this plugin checks for available asset index options based on the volume of the created asset.
+- After an asset is created by the asset indexes utility, this plugin checks for available asset index options based on the volume of the created asset.
+  - The Asset index options are evaluated based on priority, with the highest priority item appearing at the top of the list.
-Based on the applied asset index option, the plugin creates an item (currently entries, products, digital products) specified in this option.
+- Based on the applied asset index option, the plugin creates an item (currently entries, products, digital products) specified in this option.
  - entries, products , and digital products that were created by this plugin are always disabled so admins are able to audit them before publishing.

 ### Create an option for asset indexes utility: